October 27, 2016

 By Chrissy Mauck

 As kids, most of us were surely asked multiple times what we wanted to be when we grew up.
 Whether or not we remember any of those answers is probably a long shot.
-But for Guns N’ Roses guitarist Richard Fortus, he can still vividly recall one moment when he swallowed his real answer.
+But for Guns N’ Roses guitarist Richard Fortus, he can still vividly recall one moment when he hid his real answer.

 “I remember being five years old and sitting in Sunday school class and them asking what we wanted to be when we grew up and everyone had normal kid answers,” shared Fortus.
 “I’m thinking to myself, ‘I want to be a musician,’ but I didn’t want to be judged in the eyes of the Lord so I just said ‘a fireman’ like the kid in front of me said.
 But I’ve always been in love with music since I can remember.
 Always dreamed of doing it professionally.”